nathanjcochran/coins/README.md

 ```
 Usage of coins:
   -c int
     	Number of coins to flip (default 100)
   -h int
     	Number of heads for a win (default 2)
-  -v    Print results of each flip
+  -p format
+    	Result printing format (none, long, heads) (default none)
 ```